 This is the reality of a CPS case.
 So much of the case is out of your control regarding the steps in the process, the services you may be required to complete, and even how long the case lasts.
 However, one of the things you have, let's say it concerns where your children may live should they need to be removed from your home during the case.
 Do not take this responsibility lightly and instead focus on improving your children's lives in both the short and long term.

 What happens when CPS removes your child from your home?

-As I mentioned a moment ago, the state of Texas must meet a fairly substantial burden in order to be named as temporary managing conservator of your child.
-The first thing that a child Protective Services court judge would look for is a danger to the physical health or safety of her child caused by an act or failure to act on your part or any person entitled to possession of your child.
+As I mentioned a moment ago, the state of Texas must meet a fairly substantial burden to be named as temporary managing conservator of your child.
+The first thing that a child Protective Services court judge would look for is a danger to the physical health or safety caused by an act or failure to act on your part or any person entitled to possession of your child.
 Additionally, the judge could base their removal of your child and placement in the temporary care of CPS on an urgent need for protection that required immediate removal of your child and that reasonable efforts were made to eliminate the removal.
-Finally, despite reasonable efforts to eliminate the need for removal there was a substantial risk of continuing danger to your child if your child was allowed to remain in your home.
+Finally, despite reasonable efforts to eliminate the need for removal, there was a substantial risk of continuing danger to your child if your child was allowed to remain in your home.
 These definitions are pulled straight from the Texas family code, section 262.

 Could CPS request to have your parental rights terminated at this point?